 Adjust Obstacles for Flow of Signal Strength

-Other than wall, things like your almirahs, water coolers and mirrors etc. weakens and even kill the WiFi signals moving that way.
+Other than the wall, things like your almirahs, water coolers, and mirrors, etc. weaken and even kill the WiFi signals moving that way.
 Almirahs are mostly metals that may prevent signals from crossing over through the unit.
 Water dampens signals of 2.4GHz for some reasons.
 This is the usual frequency used by wireless routers and even other wireless things at your home.
-Mirrors have a special coating towards the back that absorb signals of that frequency (2.4GHz).
+Mirrors have a special coating towards the back that absorbs signals of that frequency (2.4GHz).

 Remove Other Wireless Devices